Medical Schools in Washington State: How to Get In (2024)

 One of the most important things you can do is dedicate specific blocks of organized time to working on your essays.
 This will help you stay on top of your writing and revision as well as complement your working style.

-For example, when it comes to medical schools in Washington for the 2022-2023 application cycle, Pacific Northwest University requires a one page (~500 words) essay, Washington State University requires six 300-word essays (plus an optional seventh), and the University of Washington requires six 250-word essays.
+For example, when it comes to medical schools in Washington for the 2023-2024 application cycle, Pacific Northwest University requires a one page (~500 words) essay, Washington State University requires six 300-word essays (one of which is applicable only if you’re a reapplicant), and the University of Washington requires six 250-word essays (one only for reapplicants and one only if you’re a Wyoming applicant).
 With this in mind, you can organize your writing time around your own working process.

 Suggested Reading: (Medical School Secondary Essay Prompts)